-Per Council on Evaluation policy, “A student will receive a ‘Fail/No Credit’ grade if s/he is absent for any reason, either excused or unexcused . . . more than 5 working days from a one-month required rotation, or more than 10 working days from a two-month required rotation.”
+Per Council on Evaluation policy, “A student will receive a ‘Fail/No Credit’ grade if s/he is absent for any reason, either excused or unexcused . . . more than 5 working days from a one-block required rotation, or more than 10 working days from a two-block required rotation.”

 Students requesting an excused absence from a clinical clerkship for any reason must make arrangements with the Clerkship Director; failure to do so two weeks prior to the clerkship start date may result in an unexcused absence.
 Students must complete the “Request for Clinical Clerkship Excused Absence” form and follow the procedures as listed below and on the form:

 - Obtain a Request for Clinical Clerkship Excused Absence form from the website or from the student’s ETC.

 - Take the completed form to the Clerkship Coordinator FIRST and the Director (or docent, in the case of Docent Rotation or Clinic) for their signatures.
 Do not just leave the form to be signed.
 Student must speak directly to the Rotation Coordinator and Director to obtain their signature.

 - The Coordinator will retain the signed copy of the form for their tracking purposes.

 Split 2-Block Rotations

 All required rotations in Years 3 through 6 that are more than one block in length must be taken consecutively.
 These rotations include:

 - Pharmacology (9408)